Family Court-It's Not About Fairness It's About Realistic Preparation

-As a divorce and family law attorney in Hudson County, New Jersey, I've found that Preparation and Being Realistic are the keys to better outcomes in family court.
+As a divorce lawyer in Jersey City and family law attorney in Hudson County, New Jersey, I've found that Preparation and Being Realistic are the keys to better outcomes in family court.
 Whether it is a divorce or other family court-related matter such as child custody, you need to be prepared and you need to be realistic.

 What is Realistic in the family court context?
 An example is a dad who has not seen his children in 8 months wanting to have residential custody immediately.
 That is not realistic unless the children are in harm's way or other scenarios.
 If that is not realistic what can I do?
 You can start preparing and building a case for custody or more parenting time.
 How?
 Start with whatever parenting time (visits) you can get in person, on the phone, on video chat and the like.
 As time goes on, you will build a stronger bond with your children and build a stronger case.
 And while it may not be easy to be so restricted in the parenting time, you have to keep fighting to achieve your long-term goals.
 Persistence, Positivity and Persistence again, that is just some of what it takes.
 Swallowing your pride and honoring a court order and dealing with unruly tactics and games are also part of it at times.